vircon32/ConsoleSoftware/Readme.md

 --------------------------------------------
 ### How to build these programs from source?

-These Vircon32 programs can be built using the development tools available at the [https://github.com/vircon32/ComputerSoftware](ComputerSoftware repository).
+These Vircon32 programs can be built using the development tools available at the [ComputerSoftware repository](https://github.com/vircon32/ComputerSoftware).